 We will not keep your information longer than it is needed or where the law states how long this should be kept.
 We will dispose of paper records or delete any electronic personal information in a secure way.

-The General Data Protection Regulation requires the Council to ensure that any information we hold about you is correct.
+The UK General Data Protection Regulation requires the Council to ensure that any information we hold about you is correct.
 There may be situations where you find the information we hold is no longer accurate and you have the right to have this corrected.

 You have the right to request that Lewisham Council stop processing your personal data in relation to any council service, however, this may affect service delivery to you.
 This right applies primarily to ‘Consent’ based services and not ‘Statutory’ service offerings.